HenrikJoreteg/dob-to-age/README.md

 This library matches that (somewhat screwy) logic.

-It _always_ returns an object.
+It returns an object with values or `null`

-The object will have only one of the following:
+The object returned will have only one of the following:

 If the result should be shown in years: